Back to Shows Page

 12.

-In collections of vegetables and salad vegetables, the numbers required are as shown below.
+In Class 22 Collection of vegetables) the numbers required are shown below.
 R.H.S. classification and pointing will be followed.

 13.